-The Government has determined that any Council Tax increases above 2% will be considered excessive and therefore any authority proposing an increase above this level will therefore be subject to consultation with the public via a referendum.
+The Government has determined that any Council Tax increases above 2% (this threshold has yet to be confirmed) will be considered excessive and therefore any authority proposing an increase above this level will therefore be subject to consultation with the public via a referendum.
 The cost of such a referendum for this Council would be in the region of £100k.